Eating and drinking in Italy

 Pizza and snacks

-Pizza is a worldwide phenomenon, but Italy remains the best place to eat it.
-Here pizza usually comes thin and flat, not deep-pan, and the choice of toppings is fairly limited, with none of the dubious pineapple and sweetcorn variations.
+Italy remains the best place to eat pizza – it usually comes thin and flat, not deep-pan, and the choice of toppings is fairly limited, with none of the dubious pineapple and sweetcorn variations.
 For a quality pizza opt for somewhere with a wood-fired oven (forno a legna) rather than a squeaky-clean electric one, so that the pizzas arrive blasted and bubbling on the surface and with a distinctive charcoal taste.
 This adherence to tradition means that it’s unusual to find a good pizzeria open at lunchtime; it takes hours for a wood-fired oven to heat up to the necessary temperature.

-For a lunchtime snack sandwiches (panini) can be pretty substantial, a bread stick or roll packed with any number of fillings.
+For a lunchtime snack, you can grab a slice of pizza al taglio, a large slice of pizza; take it away or eat at one of the small casual tables that are usually available.
+Sandwiches (panini) are pretty substantial, a bread stick or roll packed with any number of fillings.
 A sandwich bar (paninoteca) in larger towns and cities, and in smaller places a grocer’s shop (alimentari), will normally make you up whatever you want.
 Bars, particularly in the north, may also offer tramezzini, ready-made sliced white bread with mixed fillings.

-Other sources of quick snacks are markets, where fresh, flavoursome produce is sold, often including cheese, cold meats, warm spit-roast chicken, and arancini, deep-fried balls of rice with meat (rosso) or butter and cheese (bianco) filling.
-Bread shops (panetteria) often serve slices of pizza or focaccia (bread with oil and salt topped with rosemary, olives or tomato).
-Supermarkets, also, are an obvious stop for a picnic lunch: larger branches are on the outskirts of cities, while smaller supermarkets can be found in town centres.
+Other sources of quick snacks are markets, where fresh, flavorsome produce is sold, often including cheese, cold meats, warm spit-roast chicken and arancini, deep-fried balls of rice with meat (rosso) or butter and cheese (bianco) filling that are traditionally from Sicily.
+Bread shops (panetterie) often serve slices of pizza or focaccia (bread with oil and salt topped with rosemary, olives or tomato).
+Supermarkets, also, are an obvious stop for a picnic lunch: larger branches are on the outskirts of cities, while smaller supermarkets can be found in town centers.

 Vegetarians and vegans